SAP-samples/btp-cap-multitenant-saas/docu/2-basic/4-subscribe-consumer-subaccount/README.md

 [<img src="./images/SUB_SubsTenant.png" width="600"/>](./images/SUB_SubsTenant.png?raw=true)

 1.2.
-In the new Tenant Subaccount, **do not** enable any kind of runtime (like Kyma or Cloud Foundry).
+In the new Tenant Subaccount, **do not have to** enable any kind of runtime (like Kyma or Cloud Foundry)
+> **Hint** - If you have tenant-specific workloads that are independent of the SaaS solution, you can enable the relevant runtime in the tenant subaccount.
+Otherwise, enabling a runtime in the tenant subaccount is not a prerequisite for consuming a SaaS solution on SAP BTP.

 1.3.
 Create a new subscription in the Tenant Subaccount.
 Therefore, please go to **Instances and Subscriptions** and click on **Create**.